LtanHonor/py-pi-zero-timer-project/README.md

 Python 3 should be installed on the pi-zero

-`pip install -r requirements.txt` should be run to install the required dependencies
+`pip3 install -r requirements.txt` should be run to install the required dependencies

 the use of a virtual environment (`python -m venv .\venv`) on the pi is optional.